ztalab/ZASentinel/README.md

 The main types of customer data processed by ZASentinel are:

--User details (such as email addresses, names and group members, but not passwords, as ZASentinel entrusts authentication to a third-party identity provider);
+- User details (such as email addresses, names and group members, but not passwords, as ZASentinel entrusts authentication to a third-party identity provider);
--Infrastructure information (such as network details, resource details and access control list);
+- Infrastructure information (such as network details, resource details and access control list);
--Logs (such as crash and error reports for diagnosis and troubleshooting).
+- Logs (such as crash and error reports for diagnosis and troubleshooting).
 The ZASentinel component also records events that allow customers to monitor user activities (for example, user login and token requests).

 User network traffic destined for resources protected by ZASentinel can be transmitted through ZASentinel relay in encrypted form.
 This traffic carrying data is relayed on an instantaneous basis.
 The relay does not store traffic or any network identifiable information.